linkedin/rest.li/docs/unstructured.md

  - [Recap](#recap)

 ## Introduction
-This tutorial demonstrates how to serve unstructured binary data, such as blob, in a Rest.li server.
+This tutorial demonstrates how to serve unstructured binary data, such as Binary Large Object (BLOB), in a Rest.li server.
 We’ll define a Rest.li resource that responds with fortune reports (in PDF format) for GET requests and show you how to consume the GET response from a HTTP client.

 This tutorial assumes that you already have a working Rest.li server.
-Otherwise, please follow the [Rest.li Quickstart](/rest.li/get_started/quick_start) before you continue.
+Otherwise, follow the [Rest.li Quick Start Guide](/rest.li/get_started/quick_start) before you continue.

 ## Serve Unstructured Data
 We start by defining a resource class on the server side by extending the provided CollectionUnstructuredDataResourceTemplate with the generic type of our resource key as String.
 Notice that, different from a regular Rest.li resource interface/template that also requires a value type, an unstructured data resource doesn’t require one.
-Next, we annotate the resource with @RestLiCollection and specify the required resource name and namespace.
+Next, we annotate the resource with @RestLiCollection and specify the required resource name and namespace:

 ```
 @RestLiCollection(name = "fortuneReports", namespace = "com.example.fortune")